The former executive director of a successful nonprofit agency now content specialist, Cynthia writes about a variety of researched topics.

-Ok, so I've never been to Thailand and she obviously had been or at least her close relatives had.
-But I have been to numerous Thai restaurants and had never been denied chopsticks before.
+Ok, so I've never been to Thailand, and she obviously had been, or at least her close relatives had.
+But I have been to numerous Thai restaurants and have never been denied chopsticks before.
 In fact, some even had the chopsticks already at the table.
 Were they wrong?
 Were they just humoring me?
 Have I been wrong all this time?
 Had I been guilty of some heinous faux pas?
 Or did my waitress just not want to make a trip back to get them?

 So, after my dinner—with no chopsticks—I headed straight to research.
 What I found made perfect sense.
-So many of Thailand's population are descendants of Chinese, ergo many people use chopsticks for eating.
-So I hadn't committed some dreaded faux pas after all, asking for the chopsticks.
+Much of Thailand's population is of Chinese descent; ergo, many people use chopsticks for eating.
+So, I hadn't committed some dreaded faux pas, after all, asking for the chopsticks.

 As it turns out, chopsticks replaced hands as the choice for eating in China as far back as the Shang Dynasty (1766–1122 BC).
 It is believed they began as two sticks to retrieve the hot food that was prepared in huge pots.
-Those that were hungry and just couldn't wait, are thought to have used long sticks to retrieve the food from the pots and thus, beat others to food.
+Those that were hungry and just couldn't wait are thought to have used long sticks to retrieve the food from the pots—and thus beat others to the food.

-It should be noted that there is a movement underway in China to reduce if not eliminate using wood to manufacture chopsticks because of the massive number of trees that are destroyed each year.
+It should be noted that there is a movement underway in China to reduce, if not eliminate, using wood for manufacturing chopsticks because of the massive number of trees that are destroyed each year.
 In fact, the United States exports chopsticks to China regularly.